Would-be ISIS Malaysia chief killed: Report

-KUALA LUMPUR - A fighter with the Islamic State in Iraq and Syria (ISIS) group who was earmarked to be its next Malaysian chief in Syria has been killed in an airstrike, reported the New Straits Times (NST) daily, citing intelligence sources.
+KUALA LUMPUR • A fighter with the Islamic State in Iraq and Syria (ISIS) group tapped to be its next Malaysian chief in Syria has been killed in an air strike, reported the New Straits Times (NST), citing intelligence sources.

 Known as Abu Qutaibah among his comrades, Fudhail was poised to step into the shoes of Muhammad Wanndy Mohamed Jedi, the former leader and recruiter of Malaysians fighting for ISIS in Syria.
-Muhammad Wandy was killed in a drone attack in April, and is widely believed to be the mastermind for a hand grenade attack at a nightclub in Malaysia last year.
+Wanndy, who was killed in a drone attack in April, was said to be the mastermind behind a hand grenade attack at a nightclub in Malaysia last year.

 Get The Straits Times